Headless - Using Mirror Gazing Meditation and Photography as a Catalyst for Self-love

 I was diagnosed with alopecia around the age of 8, an autoimmune disorder that left large bald patches in my hair.
 For years after, the moments I felt truly comfortable in my skin were few and far between.
 The next twenty years after my diagnosis I was constantly at war with how I perceived myself—too often without kind eyes or words.
 I spent a lot of time avoiding my reflection in mirrors.

-See photos from my 2013 Silver Lining Series below.
+Everyone is beautiful, I whispered to my self and tried to capture a sliver of that understanding.
+See the photos from my 2013 Silver Lining Series below.

-During the COVID quarantine in 2020, I grappled with fluctuating emotions tied to self-appreciation.
-As a necessary step toward self-improvement, I started pointing the camera at myself again.
-Even during moments when I felt disconnected from my true self, this practice of gazing with intent slowly developed an objective view of myself, bringing clarity to old traumas and outdated ways of thinking about my identity.
+During COVID quarantine in 2020.
+I started pointing the camera at myself.
+This practice of gazing with intent slowly developed an objective view of myself, bringing clarity to old traumas and outdated ways of thinking about my identity.

 Mirror Gazing Meditation